Keith Smart

-Jonathan Keith Smart (born September 21, 1964) is an American collegiate basketball coach and former player.
+Jonathan Keith Smart (born September 21, 1964) is an American former basketball coach and player.

 Playing career

 He is perhaps best remembered for hitting the game-winning shot in the 1987 NCAA championship game that gave the Indiana Hoosiers a 74–73 victory over the Syracuse Orangemen.
 He had transferred to Indiana from Garden City Community College in Kansas where he was a two-year standout and Jayhawk Conference Player of the Year.

 After two seasons at Indiana, Smart was signed by the San Antonio Spurs, with whom he played two games in the 1988–89 season.
 In 12 minutes, Smart scored two points and had two assists and one rebound.
 Smart later played in the Philippines, with the San Miguel Beermen of the PBA, in the 1989 Reinforced Conference, where he played through an injury and was eventually replaced by Ennis Whatley after only five games.
 After the PBA, he played in the World Basketball League: first with the Worcester Counts in 1989.
 He then played for the Youngstown Pride and was traded to the Halifax Windjammers in March 1991.
 Smart later played in the Continental Basketball Association with the Rapid City Thrillers (1995–96) and Fort Wayne Fury (1996–97).
 He also played two seasons in France, and one in Venezuela.